AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Identity/Identity_Secret.md

 ## `Delete Hybrid Client Secret`

-Delete a Secret from a Hybrid Client.
-It can take up to one hour for
-            deletion to manifest in the authentication process.
-            Access tokens issued using this Secret will be valid until their expiration.
+Delete a secret from a hybrid client.
+It can take up to one hour for deletion to manifest in the authentication process.
+Access tokens issued using this secret will be valid until their expiration.

 ### Request